- Diversity at OSU

 An important part of the annual Dr. Martin Luther King, Jr. Celebration are events envisioned by Oregon State community members to collaboratively learn about, reflect on, and carry on the legacy of Dr. King.

+The 2018 Peace Breakfast will be Monday, January 15, 9-10:30 a.m. in the CH2M HILL Alumni Ballroom.
 The Peace Breakfast is free and open with registration to Oregon State community members and invited guests.
+Update 1/10/18: The Peace Breakfast is sold out.

 In 2018, three legacy awards will be awarded at the Peace Breakfast by the Dr. Martin Luther King, Jr. Celebration committee – the Phyllis S. Lee Award, the Frances Dancy Hooks Award, and for the first time, the Oscar Humberto Montemayor Award.